In Vancouver and around the world, deck railings vary greatly in style and cost. So what railing type is best for your Greater Vancouver home?

 Wooden Deck Railings

-$30 – $60
+$30 – $60 per linear foot

 Aluminum Deck Railings

-$40 – $90
+$40 – $90 per linear foot

-Aluminum picket railings can be either mounted on the facia (side mounted) or on top of the deck (top mounted).
-This makes them ideal for tight spaces on balconies and for vinyl decks, where waterproofing is a concern.
-Standard aluminum railings are narrow picket and are available prefabricated, or custom built.
+Aluminum picket railings can be either mounted on the fascia (side mounted) or on top of the deck (top mounted).
+Because of this, they are ideal for small balconies, and vinyl decks where waterproofing is a concern.
+Standard aluminum railings are narrow picket and are available prefabricated or custom-built.

 Prefabricated Aluminum Railings